 “If we get wet events, the downy mildew spores living in the ground will splash up and hit those suckers.
 It is important to remove them.”

-Mr Falkenberg said one option for growers is to remove the suckers manually.
+Shaun says one option for growers was to remove the suckers manually.

-We have found a very effective way to remove suckers is with a product called Spotlight Plus Herbicide, which is registered for sucker removal.
+So, we found a very effective way to remove them was with a product called Spotlight Plus Herbicide.

-“We target suckers before they are 250 to 300mm in length and as long as we get good coverage, it burns them off beautifully and there’s a lot less labour.”
+It is registered for sucker removal, and we target them before they are 250mm to 300mmin length and as long as we get good coverage, it burns them of beautifully and there’s a lot less labour.

 He says a grower could use a small spot sprayer on the back of a four-wheel motorbike and treat a whole block in very little time.